In Part 1 I shared with you the popular definition of “sexual harassment.”

 Catch the subtle signs.

-The article lists 5 reasons it sees why it is hard to shake “unwanted attention.”
+The article lists 5 reasons it is hard to shake “unwanted attention.”
 They all stem from this single source of failing to be an adult and explicitly tell guys how you feel.

 Instead you assume they will just “see” your discomfort.